Elizabeth Roemer

 Elizabeth "Pat" Roemer (September 4, 1929 – April 8, 2016) was an American astronomer and educator who specialized in astronomy with a particular focus on comets and minor planets.
-She was well-known for the recovery of lost comets, as well as for her discovery of two asteroids, the co-discovery of Jupiter's moon Themisto, and for the asteroid 1657 Roemera that was named in her honor.
+She was well known for the recovery of lost comets, as well as for her discovery of two asteroids, the co-discovery of Jupiter's moon Themisto, and for the asteroid 1657 Roemera that was named in her honor.

 Life

 Roemer was born on September 4, 1929, in Oakland, California, and was raised in Alameda, California, by her father and mother, Richard Quirin and Elsie B. Roemer.
 From a young age, Roemer expressed interest in scientific reasoning and matters regarding astronomy.
 It was revealed by Roemer in an interview that while she was a freshman in high school many of her teachers lacked the proper qualifications.
 This was because she was a student during the Second World War, when many individuals were teaching on emergency credentials.
 One of her general science teachers had made remarks with astronomical implications that Roemer believed to be incorrect.
 One of these statements was that Polaris was the largest star.
 Despite not having books or sources that contained the correct answers, Roemer was encouraged to look for the right answers elsewhere.
 She got in touch with a teaching assistant in the Astronomy Department at Berkeley who helped her find the information she was looking for.
 This marked the beginning of her interest in other aspects of astronomy.

 Roemer graduated valedictorian of her high school class in 1946, and in that same year she won the National Westinghouse Science Talent Search.
 She became a serious amateur astronomer and was determined to pursue her interest in comets and asteroids.
 In 1950 she graduated from the University of California, Berkeley with a BA in astronomy.
 She graduated with honors as a Bertha Dolbeer Scholar.
-During her graduate studies at Berkeley, Roemer taught adult extension classes in Oakland to finance her tuition from 1950–1952.
+During her graduate studies at Berkeley, Roemer taught adult extension classes in Oakland to finance her tuition from 1950 to 1952.
 This was the experience that allowed her to develop a passion for teaching.
-From 1954–1955, she worked as an assistant astronomer and lab technician at UC’s Lick Observatory, and in 1955 she earned her PhD from Berkeley.
+From 1954 to 1955, she worked as an assistant astronomer and lab technician at UC's Lick Observatory, and in 1955 she earned her PhD from Berkeley.